Frequently asked questions (FAQs)

 How can I tell if I have a Shared Computer Activation license?

 When an Office application is launched from the desktop does it ask for your Microsoft Office credentials to be entered?

-Launch Certiport’s Compass for Windows testing platform and select an Office 365/2019 exam.
+Launch Certiport’s Compass for Windows testing platform and select a MOS Microsoft 365 Apps & Office 2019 exam.
 Does the following screen appear?
 If it does then we have detected Shared Computer Activation in use on the computer.